 Although I was at the Moog company

 for less than a year, I felt I had a lifetime there, and then

 some.
 ANY conversation with Bob was a groundbreaking, paradigm-shifting,

 technical revelation.
-One time he played a movement from Swan Lake
+One time he played a movement from Swan

-coupled with the engineering precision
+artistic sensitivity, coupled with the engineering precision

 by moving his hands in space!
 I felt more than honored to be

 on the same planet with this man, let alone being his private

 audience!
 Now, some 36 years later, it is as if it was yesterday,

 it's so clear.